The Rideau Canal, opened in 1832, is the oldest continuously operated canal system in North

 he Canal was constructed by thousands of labourers and tradesmen (carpenters, blacksmiths, stone masons, etc.), hired by independent contractors who were under the supervision of the Royal Engineers.
 Although the actual construction was done for the most part by these independent contractors, all the engineering design work was done by the Royal Engineers, much of this by Colonel By himself.
 Colonel By divided the Rideau into 23 work sections with the intent that a contractor should be able to complete the work requirement for a single section within a 2 year time span.

 During the winter of 1826, several small contracts were given for forest clearing, excavation, and stonemasonry.
-Colonel By didn't agree with the original concept for locks being 100 feet long by 22 feet wide.
+Colonel By didn't agree with the original concept for locks being 108 feet long by 20 feet wide.
 He argued that the locks should be able to handle the new naval steamboats, and wanted locks that were 150 feet long, 50 feet in width, with a navigation depth of 10 feet (he later revised to latter down to 5 feet).
-A commission was set up to study the issue and in 1828 a compromise size of 134 feet long by 33 feet wide was finally agreed upon.
-In the summer of 1827, Colonel By gave the government a revised estimate of £474,000 to build the canal and the main contracts for construction were awarded.
+A committee, headed by Sir James Kempt, was set up to study the issue and in June 1828 a compromise size of 134 feet long by 33 feet wide was finally agreed upon.
+Back in the summer of 1827, Colonel By gave the government a revised estimate of £474,000 to build the canal and the main contracts for construction were awarded.
+After the increase of lock size was approved in 1828, By submitted a revised estimate of £576,578.

 |Construction Camp at Upper Brewers in 1829, by Thomas Burrowes, 1829, Archives of Ontario, I0002186